acumos/system-integration/docs/z2a/installation-guide.rst

 Flow-1 Requirements
 +++++++++++++++++++

-* A Virtual Machine (VM)
+* A Virtual Machine (VM) which will be used as the host for the Kubernetes cluster and the Acumos installation

   - The user **must** have sudo rights on the VM
     (i.e. must exist in the ``/etc/sudoers`` file).
   - The VM requires Internet access such that OS updates, OS supplemental packages and Helm chart installations can be performed.
-Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM.
+Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM (if required).

 Flow-2 Requirements
 +++++++++++++++++++

-* A Kubernetes (k8s) cluster
-* A command & control VM which will be used as the installation launch point for `z2a`
+* A Virtual Machine (VM) which will be used as the installation launch point for `z2a` (command & control VM)

   - The user **must** have sudo rights on the VM
     (i.e. must exist in the ``/etc/sudoers`` file).
   - The VM requires Internet access such that OS updates, OS supplemental packages and Helm chart installations can be performed.
-Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM.
+Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM (if required).
+* A Kubernetes (k8s) cluster

 Proxy Requirements
 ++++++++++++++++++